 Erinn Diaz was born in a car in Aurora, Colorado during a snowstorm, and her life has been a whirlwind since day one!
-She is the creator, choreographer and director of Letters From Home.
-She is the creator and CEO of Fun at First in Flight Entertainment, overseeing and creating entertainment for hundreds of professional gigs each year, and the creator and Executive Director of the Spring Theatre, a non-profit theatre company in North Carolina that she passionately founded in 2013.
+She is the creator and choreographer of Letters From Home and loves every second of touring life!
+While not working on Letters From Home, Erinn oversees her non-profit organization, Spring Theatre, a theatre company in North Carolina that she passionately founded in 2013.
 Erinn is also the co-founder of First in Flight Entertainment which has offices in North Carolina and Chicago.
 Erinn has been working in the entertainment industry since she was barely walking, and has worked on over 250 theatrical productions nationwide, as well as being in several TV shows and movies.
 Erinn is also a published author, a national tap dance champion, has worked on-board cruise ships and toured with Cirque productions.
 She is married to Letters From Home manager Nelson Diaz and has three wonderful step-children and an adorable hamster named Shakespeare!

-Nelson Diaz has always been a supporter and lover of the arts, and is passionate about providing the community quality entertainment.
+Nelson Diaz (Letters From Home Manager) has always been a supporter and lover of the arts, and is passionate about providing the community quality entertainment.
 An official "Half-Back", Nelson grew up in New York, moved to Florida, and then came half-back to settle in North Carolina with his wonderful wife, Erinn Diaz.
 A graduate of Columbia University now turned entrepreneur.
 Father to three amazing kids, Max, Diana and Yoko, and "grandpa" to Caleigh.
 When Nelson is not touring with Letters From Home, he is the CEO of First in Flight Entertainment, and is a passionate business and life coach.

 Nelson Says: If you haven’t seen the face of a WWII veteran light up when we bring back those powerful and wonderful memories, you haven’t experienced joy.
 If you haven’t seen a 91 year old grab a hold of one of the performers and do the jitterbug as his caretaker then walks over and says to him, after the dance, “Here is the wheel chair you requested”, then you haven’t experienced gut wrenching laughter.
 If you haven’t seen caretakers rush to a combat veteran at the VA Hospital who stood up from his wheel chair and walked over to hug one of the girls at the end of the show, but yet no one had ever seen him walk, then you haven’t experienced the awesome magnitude of an emotional miracle.
 I have seen the faces of the men and women who have sacrificed so much for us.
 I have thanked them and this is what I hear the most as a reply….”You are worth it.”
 I tear up every time.
 It is why I feel so strongly about it and it is why we do this.